General Application Information

 Alternatively, if you have any questions about any of our courses or applications, and would like to contact us directly, you can get in touch with us here or by using the contact details in the footer section at the bottom of this page.

-The Bachelor of Theology degree programme (both full-time and part-time) is validated by the University of Glasgow and is designated for funding by SAAS.
 Everybody’s circumstances are different so you would need to contact SAAS directly for more information.

 If you are a ministerial candidate, you may be entitled to second degree funding.
 This means that if you already have a first degree which used 4 years of funding previously, you could be entitled to 3 more years’ payment of Tuition Fees (7 years in total).